 Saint David (known as Dewi Sant in the Welsh language) was a Celtic monk born towards the end of the fifth century and was Archbishop of Wales.
-He spread the word of Christianity across Wales.
+He spread the word of Christianity across Wales, founding 11 churches across Wales and Brittany.
 His influence is shown by the number of churches dedicated to him in Wales.

-It is always observed on March 1, as the tradition is that he died on that day in 589 AD, though the tradition also says that he lived for over a 100 years, which would have been a mightily impressive age to get to in the sixth century.
+It is always observed on 1st March, as the tradition is that he died on that day in 589 AD, though the tradition also says that he lived for over 100 years, which would have been a mightily impressive age to get to in the sixth century.

 In 2000, the National Assembly for Wales voted unanimously to make St. David's Day a public holiday and public support in wales has remained strong.
 Despite this, all moves so far to make St. David's Day a bank holiday have been rejected by the British Government.

-This results in the situation where in the United Kingdom, Scotland and Northern Ireland have public holidays for ther patron saints, but England and Wales don't.
+This has resulted in the situation within the United Kingdom, were Scotland and Northern Ireland have public holidays for their patron saints, but England and Wales don't.

 On St. David's day, Welsh people may wear one or both of the national emblems of Wales on their lapel - the daffodil or the leek on this day.
 The tradition of wearing a leek is said to have arisen when a unit of Welsh soldiers were able to distinguish each other from troops of similarly attired English enemy soldiers by wearing leeks.